hheiling/paper_glmmPen_FA/README.md

 The CaseStudyMaterials/ folder contains the following items:

-* "basal_step01_data_prep_metagene.R" - this code creates the dataset used in the case study analyses.
+* "basal_step01_data_prep_metagene.R" - this code was used to create the dataset used in the case study analyses.
 The procedure includes merging the individual studies together, cleaning the data, calculating the cancer subtype outcomes using the SubtypingDemo_condensed/ folder content, and creating the covariates.
-The individual data files are not included in this repository at this time, so this code cannot be run directly.
-However, upon acceptance of our paper, these data files will be provided in the Wiley Online Library.
-See Section "Case Study Data" for details.
+The individual data files are not included in this repository, so this code cannot be run directly.
+This code is provided for interested readers to review our data processing procedure.
+This code outputs the "PDAC_basal.RData" and "tree.RData" objects.
-* "PDAC_basal.RData" - this RData file contains the output dataset created in "basal_step01_data_prep_cluster.R" and is used in the case study analyses.
+* "PDAC_basal.RData" - data.frame object containing the dataset used in the case study analyses for this paper.
+* "tree.RData" - named integer vector containing the information about which genes are contained within each of the 117 meta-genes
 * "basal_step02_fit_alpha_glmmPen_FA.R" - this code performs variable selection on the PDAC_basal.RData dataset using the glmmPen_FA algorithm with elastic net penalization.
 * "basal_step02_fit_alpha_glmmPen.R" - this code performs variable selection on the PDAC_basal.RData dataset using the glmmPen algorithm with elastic net penalization.
 * "compile_casestudy_results.R" - this code takes the results from the "basal_step02_fit" procedures and creates the "PDAC" and "tree" RData output files given in CaseStudyMaterials/ folder.
 The "path_sim" and "path_output" arguments may need to be manually adjusted in this file.
+* "v3_20140714_all_filter-14-200-genelist-TumorType_spar250.txt" - 500 member gene list that Moffit et al. (2015) identified as being expressed exclusively in pancreatic tumor cells.
+This list is given in .

 To run the "basal_step02_fit" procedures, the code files must first have the following arguments manually adjusted: